 Clinical trial expenses represent a significant component of research and development expenses and the Company outsources a significant portion of these activities to third party contract research organizations.
 Third-party clinical trial expenses include investigator fees, site costs, clinical research organization costs and other trial-related vendor costs.
 As part of preparing the consolidated financial statements, the Company estimates accrued liabilities for services that have been performed by clinical research organizations or investigator sites but have not yet been invoiced to the Company.
 When making these estimates, the Company uses operational and contractual information from third party service providers and operational data from internal personnel.
-The Company makes considerable judgements and estimates in determining the progress of patients based on enrollment and treatment data provided by the third-party service providers and internal personnel.
+The Company makes considerable judgments and estimates in determining the progress of patients based on enrollment and treatment data provided by the third-party service providers and internal personnel.
 The accrued balance factors in the Company's best estimate of the date on which certain services commence, the level of services performed before a given date, whether certain services are invoiceable and the cost of such services.
-Any changes to the estimates could have a significant impact on the accruals for clinical trial activities outsourced to third party contract research organizations recorded by the Company.
-If the actual timing of provision of services or level of effort varies from the Company's estimates, the Company adjusts research and development expense and accrued liabilities accordingly on a prospective basis.
+Any changes to the estimates could have a significant mitigation of services or level of effort varies from the Company's estimates, the Company adjusts research and development expense and accrued liabilities accordingly on a prospective basis.